ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.12 =
+* Fixed the issue due tof which the 'Space X-Chimp' sub menu item in the brand menu item was displayed.
+* Added branded footer text on the plugin's settings page.

 = 2.11 =
 * The hard coded HTML list options are replaced with the PHP function that dynamically creates lists.